I'm a New York based creative with a decade of experience empowering teams at the intersection of product, design, and news.

 While most people are hyper-protective of their social media posting, I created a tool that will allow anyone to Tweet from my account while I was on vacation.

-I give talks on emerging technology (blockchain, machine learning, voice assistants, 5G), the intersection of product and media, design thinking, and workplace culture.
+I give talks on emerging technology (blockchain, machine learning, voice, 5G), the intersection of product and media, design thinking, organizational design and operations management, and workplace culture.
 I’m always open to speaking opportunities.
 Hit me up.